-Other participants in this pilot project include Carrier Transicold, world-leading manufacturers of refrigeration systems for the transport industry, VDH Products BV, the world’s foremost experts and largest producers of ripening and storage systems for climacteric fruits and vegetables and Toyota Advanced Logistics Group who will provide engineering, production, distribution and aftermarket support services.
+Other participants in this pilot project include Carrier Transicold, world-leading manufacturers of refrigeration systems for the transport industry, VDH Products BV, the world’s foremost experts and largest producers of ripening and storage systems for climacteric fruits and vegetables and Toyota Advanced Logistics Group who may provide engineering, production, distribution and aftermarket support services.
 We are in discussions with many potential participants for this project.

 The versatility of our system becomes very apparent with ripening climacteric fruit (fruit that ripens after being picked).
 Ethylene gas is the catalyst found in nature that initiates the ripening cycle of climacterics and VDH Products have developed ripening systems that are controlled by humans to adjust the shelf life of climacterics to exacting standards so they can be perfect for retail display at the exact time required.
 Our goal will be to ripen climacterics while they are still inside the intermodal steel shipping container that they were transported in.
 This will allow us to bypass the ripening centers and distribution centers currently being used for the ripening process to further lower the landed costs of the products.
 Each of the companies mentioned above recognize the increased sales potential of their own systems by collaborating with us in the development of this pilot project.